Scottish nationalists to oppose any UK anti-IS air strikes in Syria

 The SNP form the third-largest bloc in Westminster, holding 55 of 650 seats.
 The party has previously expressed scepticism over military action in Syria and in 2014 was the only party to oppose British air strikes against Islamic State in Iraq.

-The main opposition Labour Party, which has 232 seats, is split on the issue, with a number of moderates signalling they are ready to defy their peace-campaigner leader Jeremy Corbyn and vote in favour of air strikes.
+The main opposition Labour Party, which has 232 seats, is split on the issue, with a number of moderates signaling they are ready to defy their peace-campaigner leader Jeremy Corbyn and vote in favor of air strikes.

 (Reporting by William James; editing by Stephen Addison)